GorujoCY/Youtube-Video-Summarizer/README.md

 - [ ] Contents on the file does not assume it is the actual token (because it doesnt do an api test to check, commited to fix in the next versions)
 - [ ] During internal testing, OpenAI's API doesnt work, always being rate limited on my API Key (this is why I want the community to see for themselves and help fix any issues)
 - [ ] Videos transcript dont always return, causing a "Transcript Disabled" error and puts the responsibility on the user because the transcript is there and acessible.

       ^ the cause of this one may be that creators (or maybe youtube on certain creators) disable stuff from being accessed to the API that both me and `youtube-transcript-api` developer likely cant do anything about it...
+I cannot know for sure as of yet.
 # Feedback
 I'm open to suggestions for more online (supporting API) and local AI models and improvement.
 And with the software being GPLv3 would love to see the community implement something like GUI Versions.